JuliaMath/FixedPointDecimals.jl/README.md

 julia> abs(FixedDecimal{Int8,2}(-1.28))  # negative typemin wraps to typemin again FixedDecimal{Int8,2}(-1.28)
 ```

+*Note that **division** on FixedDecimals will throw OverflowErrors on overflow, and will not wrap.
+This decision may be reevaluated in a future breaking version change release of FixedDecimals.
+Please keep this in mind.*

 In most applications dealing with `FixedDecimals`, you will likely want to use the **checked arithmetic** operations instead.
 These operations will _throw an OverflowError_ on overflow or underflow, rather than silently wrapping.
 For example:
 ```julia